 The Trust promises that where staff identify a genuine concern, it will support them, fully investigate and, when appropriate, act on their concern.

 This applies to a permanent employee, an agency or temporary staff member, a volunteer or for staff who work for our Private Finance Initiative (PFI) partners.

-Click the links below to view a policy:-
+Click the links below to view the Trust policy:-